jp-king-1337/weather-flix-project/README.md

 1. Open your preferred web browser.

-2. Access the weather-flix-project web app by clicking on the following link: DEPLOYED LINK HERE.
+2. Access the weather-flix-project web app by clicking on the following link: https://thomasszentirmay.github.io/weather-flix-project/

 3. The web app will prompt you to allow location sharing.
 Select allow.